-Doctor of Philosophy in Chemistry Application deadline: January 1
+Doctor of Philosophy in Chemistry

 Appointment of a guidance committee and registration for research are contingent on passage in a single semester of at least two graduate courses with grades of B or better, and with an overall better than B average in graduate work.
 Retention in the doctoral program requires at least a B average in the first two semesters of graduate work.